 In spring Mother kept cheeping yellow chicks in a box top under the range until they got big enough for the chicken coop.
 But in summer and fall, canning season, the house became so unbearably hot we ate outside under the plum tree.

-By worcannedgoodsking alongside my mother, I learned to peel and halve fruit and carefully pack jars with plums, pears, and peaches half by half, and slip a knife slowly down the side of the jar to release any lurking air bubbles.
+By working alongside my mother, I learned to peel and halve fruit and carefully pack jars with plums, pears, and peaches half by half, and slip a knife slowly down the side of the jar to release any lurking air bubbles.
 Ears of corn were shaved, greenbeans snapped and peas shelled.
 Sterilized jars, lids, and screw tops sealed the jars, and they were ready for the boiling water bath on the range.

 I understand why the pleasure of home canning has been rediscovered.